jbrandtmse/objectscript-design-patterns/.clinerules/00-objectscript-rules.md

    - "package" prefix = class prefix
    - Do not create classes or properties with '%' or '_'
    - Class parameter names must not contain underscore ('_') characters - use camel case (e.g., "MyParameter") or all caps without underscores (e.g., "MYPARAM" or "MYPARAMETER") instead
+   - Compile classes using the compile_objectscript_class or compile_objectscript_package MCP tool.

 ## Abstract Methods in ObjectScript
    - **CRITICAL**: Despite documentation suggesting otherwise, abstract methods MUST have code blocks with curly braces {} - they cannot be truly empty or the class will not compile